Duckierstone42/Vehicular-Object-Detection---ML4641P/README.md

 ## Problem Definition

-With self-driving cars becoming more and more relevant in current society, it is crucially important that they are able to detect other vehicles to prevent collision in a reliable, quick manner.
+With self-driving cars becoming more and more relevant in current society, it is crucially important that they are able to detect other vehicles to prevent collisions in a reliable, quick manner.
 We seek to explore and expand upon existing methods of using machine learning techniques to detect vehicles.

 ## Methods

-Due to the relatively low amount of data, we plan on increasing the amount and diversity of the data using data augmentation techniques such as color jittering, guassian noise, or blurring.
+Due to the relatively low amount of data, we plan on increasing the amount and diversity of the data using data augmentation techniques such as color jittering, gaussian noise, or blurring.
 We will also normalize our data, changing the intensity of the pixels to a more consistent distribution.
 Finally we will resize all the images to a common size, to ensure images have a consistent input size.

 Finally,for our supervised techniques, we plan on training a plain neural network on the object-detection dataset, just to gain a minimum baseline on which more advanced models can improve on.
 We then plan on fine-tuning state of the art object detection models, such as YOLO or R-CNN.
-Finally, we wil look at more novel object detection methods, such as those involving ViTs (Vision Transformers).
+Finally, we will look at more novel object detection methods, such as those involving ViTs (Vision Transformers).
 As these models require lots of computational power to train, we plan on training them via either google colab or PACE-ICE.

 ## Results and Discussion